MagicCube/map-box/README.md

 # map-box
-A simple web map application.
+A simple web map application using SAP UI5 and ES6.